 What Makes a Password Strong?

 Password strength is directly related to how much computing power is required to crack the password.
-Security experts recommend that users create long, complex passwords to increase the time it takes to break exponentially.
+Security experts recommend that users create long, complex passwords to increase their time to break exponentially.
 Here are some concrete steps you can take to improve the network security of your accounts:

 The longer the password, the better.